Wikidata/primarysources/backend/README.md

 It is recommended to protect this service also on the webserver level (e.g. using HTTP authentication or IP-based access control).

+Status Codes:
+   * 200: request successful, statements deleted
+   * 401: in case the token does not match the configured delete token
+   * 500: delete failed (e.g. parse error)

 ## Content Negotiation

 GET requests to the backend webservices currently support 3 different serialization formats that